belgattitude/http-exception/README.md

 ## Contributors

-Contributors are warmly welcomed.
+Contributors are warmly welcome.
 Have a look to the [CONTRIBUTING](https://github.com/belgattitude/http-exception/blob/main/CONTRIBUTING.md) document.

 ## Sponsors ♥